Healthy You - Every Day

 Try these tasty treats and tricks in your child’s lunch:

 • Tweak kids’ favorites.
 Instead of using white bread, try whole wheat or whole-grain bread, English muffins, tortillas or pitas as the base of a sandwich.
 Get creative with the fillings, too.
-Swap out jelly in a PB&J sandwich and replace it with apple slices, banana slices or raisins.
-(Be mindful of peanut or nut allergy guidance at your child's school.)
+Swap out jelly in a PB&J sandwich and replace it with apple or banana slices.

 • Skip the salty snacks.
 A handful of homemade trail mix (made of unsalted nuts and seeds, and dried fruits like cranberries, apples, cherries and raisins) is a great substitute for potato chips, pretzels and other salty snacks.